Neighborhood News & Information

 Recycling

-Curbside service, available through PDC is free of charge with a one-time refundable deposit of $50.00.
-Collection occurs ONCE A MONTH and must be in a PDC 95-gallon cart.
-For additional information or to sign up for this service, call PDC at 674.5176.
+Collection occurs EVERY OTHER WEEK and must be in a PDC 95-gallon cart.
+For additional information or to sign up for this service, call PDC at (309) 674-5176.

 The following is a list of recyclable materials accepted by the City’s program: